 A straightforward eye / sleeping mask can provide a blackout when your head’s thumping and your eyes are sensitive.
+For me, a migraine means I need darkness.
 Go for a soft fabric, wide contours for more coverage, and an adjustable or elasticated strap that’s comfortable.
 In addition to an eye mask I now also have blackout curtains in my bedroom.

 Tiger Balm is a popular choice for transdermal pain relief.
 This proven herbal ointment can help alleviate a little discomfort, so try massaging a little across your forehead and temples.
 Plus, it’s very versatile for various aches and pains all over the body so it’s always handy to have.

-TENS machines can be great for pain all over the body, including the head.
+TENS machines can be great for pain all over the body, including the head for migraines and headaches.
 There are some units that are made specifically for migraines, so they’re shaped like a band.
 Others can be used by placing the pads where they’re needed, whether that’s the head or on your shoulders as this can ease the tension & pressure that contributes to headaches & migraines.

 7. Gel Pack Wrap